abaam/code-20220915-abaamgermones/README.md

 Python Exam under rubeus-solutions.com

 # INFO
-Basically the dummy data is in the code and sample how to use the Class class and its function is self explanatory but i put some simple comment
+Basically the dummy data is in the code and sample how to use the Class. class and its function is self explanatory but i put some simple comment

 # sample result